abhipath90/MCBTE/README.md

 * Benchmarked against available analytical/computational/theoretical results in the literature.

 ## Instructions to run the program
-### MATLAB implementation
-MATLAB implementation is written using Single Program Multiple Data (SPMD) methodology and requires MATLAB's Parallel Computing Toolbox installed.
-It can be executed either on a single node with multiple processors sharing the memory or on multiple nodes distributed on a cluster.
-In both the cases 'BTE_solution_3D.m' is called after setting up the simulation environment.
-In each of the example problems' directory two files are located as an example for both of these techniques.
-'Single_node_multiple_proc.m' has a straight forward setup and should run seamlessly after specifying file locations and number of processors available.
-However, "Distributed_computing.m" is setup for using more than one node on a cluster.
-It is provided as an example for a specific cluster environment and may require significant changes to run on a different cluster.
-The data distribution and collection is handled inside the MATLAB code itself and all the data is written to disk in the directory the program is run.
-Both of these scripts can be run inside MATLAB through GUI or simply called form MATLAB command-line

-### Octave implementation
-Octave code provides a serial implementation of the same program for the cases when MATLAB and/or Parallel Computing Toolbox is not available.
-Currently this implementation can only use one processor at a time.
-'BTE_solution_3D.m' can be run from Octave GUI or by using *--persist* keyword on command-line as

-*octave --persist BTE_solution_3D.m*
+The program can be executed either on a single node with multiple processors sharing the same memory using 'Single_node_multiple_proc.m' or on multiple nodes using 'Distributed_computing.m'.
+Both of the files are available in the 'example_input_files' directory.
+The MATLAB package requires access to 'Parallel Computing Toolbox' for execution and can be run from GUI or command-line.
+An open-source alternative, an Octave implementation, is also provided in 'Octave_implementation' directory.
+The Octave program can either be run from GUI or on command-line using *octave --persist BTE_solution_3D.m*.

 ## Illustrative examples
 We provide input files in 'example_input_files' directory for selected example problems and instructions to run the MATLAB code in serial, shared-memory parallel, and distributed-memory parallel modes.
 The same example problems are provided for Octave implementation separately inside 'Octave_implementation/Octave_example_files'.
 A brief description of the example problems is as follows.
 A more detailed README.txt is provided in each folder.